Pratham083/paper-trading-app/README.md

 ## Setup (Run locally on your machine)

 Ensure you have docker installed on your machine.
-1. Download the repo as a zip file and extract
+1. Download the **main branch** a zip file and extract
 2. Open the terminal, cd into the paper-trading-app folder
-3. In the terminal run: docker-compose up --build
+3. In the terminal, run: docker-compose up --build
-4. When the build completes, open Chrome/Edge to https://localhost
+4. When the build completes, open Chrome/Edge to https://localhost (this is the frontend)
   - It may take a few minutes to get ready
-  - Firefox gave me trouble personally, I think because of the self-signed certs.
-It gave a 502 gateway error.
-But Chrome/Edge should work.
+  - Firefox gave me trouble (502 gateway error) likely due to self-signed certs.
+But Chrome/Edge will work.

 ## Endpoints